Information for Applicants

 How long will my appointment last?

 Initial appointments are usually made for a maximum of one year.
 They may be extended up to a maximum total of five years, based upon program needs, funding availability, and participant eligibility.
 Shorter appointments are also available, based upon program needs and candidate availability.
 Many project descriptions state the expected duration of the appointment.

-How many references do I need?
+How many recommendations do I need?
 Will it help me to send more?

-Two references are required.
-Use your discretion as to whether additional references will strengthen your application by highlighting aspects of your background that were not addressed elsewhere.
-Selection officials will not be able to see your application until at least one reference has been submitted.
+One recommendation is required.
+Use your discretion as to whether additional recommendations will strengthen your application by highlighting aspects of your background that were not addressed elsewhere.
+Selection officials will not be able to see your application until at least one recommendation has been submitted.

 Who should fill out a recommendation for me?